How Flintlocks Worked

 Fighting with Lock, Stock, and Barrel

 Continental reenactor firing a musketAlmost all of the soldier’s guns used during the Revolutionary War, both pistols and long-barreled weapons, were “flintlocks.”
 The “lock” was the metal firing mechanism.
 Before the war, locks and barrels were usually imported from European manufacturers.
 After it started, most guns carried by the Continental Army were either seized from the British and Loyalists or bought overseas.
+Many Southern arms were smuggled from the West Indies.[i]
 Some American gunsmiths could make locks, more could make barrels, and even more people could carve the wooden handles called the “stocks.”
 Or you could buy “lock, stock, and barrel,” meaning the whole assembled gun!

 In 2014 an army lieutenant colonel pointed out that rifles, more common among Patriots, made it easier to integrate Whig militia with the Continental Army.
 In response, the British had to change tactics.
 “First, they adopted skirmish tactics and moved away from traditional volley ranks.
 Second, they rapidly occupied the battlefield and immediately conducted a bayonet charge to defeat Whig militia units as fast as possible.
 Finally, they minimized reserve forces and positioned them beyond the range of rifled fire.”[a]
 All of these changes were on full display at the Battle of Guilford Court House.